 CAS is a chance for you to showcase your commitment and engage in activities you're passionate about.
 So, embrace it and make the most out of it!

 Encourages innovation and originality through drama, design, and multimedia projects.
 Examples include learning a new instrument, making school decorations, or writing blog posts.

 With nearly 40 students in the class of 2023, the range of projects expanded.
 One new project was the creation of a CAS news writer.
-Elisabetta Miniscalco took the initiative to write about some of the new CAS projects added in 2022.
+Elisabetta Miniscalco took on the initiative to write about some of the new CAS projects added in 2022.

 UNCENSORED is the school´s first online magazine with it´s very own website, Instagram page and notice board in school.
 It involves a group of writers, editors, illustrators and photographers who work together to produce content.
 Their slogan is “news from a different perspective”.
 Students get the chance to write about topics that are important to them from their own perspectives.
 This includes articles, reviews, opinion pieces and interviews accompanied by photographs and illustration.

 UNCENSORED was based off the previous CAS activity Fake News and launched in May 2020.

 It falls under the strand Creativity of CAS as students can express their ideas through different mediums.

 Started by Ms. Koniarski, in relaxation club, students learn about the history of yoga and other techniques.
 They also talk about how one can become less stressed and listen to some mediation music to relax.
 Once one has sufficient knowledge on some of the topics, one can start with basic yoga exercises.
 Not only is the practical aspect of this experience fun and beneficial, but the theory is intriguing too.
 Some days, whole yoga sessions are conducted, while others, students continue learning more about the exercises.
 At the end of the lesson pupils feel relaxed and peaceful.